pingcap/fn/README.md

-# barefn
+# fn

-This library aims to simplify the construction of JSON API service, `barefn.Wrap` is able to wrap any function to adapt the interface of `http.Handler`, which unmarshals POST data to a struct automatically.
+This library aims to simplify the construction of JSON API service, `fn.Wrap` is able to wrap any function to adapt the interface of `http.Handler`, which unmarshals POST data to a struct automatically.

 ## Benchmark